zepich/smk-ml-converter/README.md

 Powered by the SMK Converter from comotive (http://www.comotive.ch)

 # Support & Bugfixes
 Please send your support request to comotive (info@comotive.ch).
-They can help you but the support will not be for free.

 Please create a issue for bugs or send me an email (matthias.zobrist@zepi.net).
 I can not deliver any support for this tool.